rafiul254/Flyrank_AI-ML-internship/work/README.md

-# work/ — your space
+# work/ — My space

 Everything you build lives here: lane experiments, notebooks, figures, and your capstone report.
 The rest of the repo is the shared reference; this folder is yours.